malmriv/malmriv.github.io/_posts/2020-04-01-game-of-life.md

   - for fun
 ---

 John Conway's famous [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a "zero player game", as he calls it.
-Lots of literature exist explaining the intricacies that can emerge from its very simple rules.
+There exists a great deal of literature exploring the intricacies that can emerge from its very simple rules.
 Citing Wikipedia:

  > 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
  > 2. Any live cell with two or three live neighbours lives on to the next generation.